This article was updated in November 2019.

 Stark, rugged and sparsely populated, it’s not difficult to see why the Faroe Islands have become a draw for tourists in search of solitude, outdoor pursuits and nature.

 The mountainous archipelago sitting in the North Atlantic between Scotland and Iceland welcomes around 110,000 visitors each year.
 In a place where inhabitants are outnumbered by their sheep, that’s a fair number of people.
 And the fragile environment is starting to see the effects.

 Have you read?

-So in April the Faroe Islands welcomed 100 volunteers from around the world to help repair and future-proof some of its most popular tourist spots.
+The move builds on a pilot project in spring 2019, where 100 volunteers from around the world helped repair and future-proof some of the islands' most popular tourist spots.

-The “closed for business, open for voluntourism” initiative closed several key sites for maintenance over a weekend.
-Teams worked to create walking paths in well-trodden areas, erect signs and repair ancient stone structures.
+The “closed for business, open for voluntourism” trial initiative closed several key sites for maintenance over a weekend.
+Teams worked to create walking paths in well-trodden areas, erect signs, and repair ancient stone structures.

 Volunteers also got to sample local food and drink and take part in traditional dancing.
-The Faroe Islands were overrun with applicants for the initiative, which it hopes to repeat next year.
+The Faroe Islands were overrun with applicants for the initiative, with over 3,500 people vying for places.